nknorg/nkn/README.md

 $ make all
 ```

-After building the source code, you should see two executable
+After building is successful, you should see two executables:
-programs:

-* `nknd`: the nkn program
+* `nknd`: the nkn node program
-* `nknc`: command line tool for nkn control
+* `nknc`: command line tool for nkn node control

 ## Deployment